-The oriented immobilization of H_2 ase $^{22,49-52}$ and $FDH^{17,23,53,54}$ for DET on electrodes has been demonstrated, but the reasons for their activity loss are not fully understood and are commonly described as "film loss" to encompass a varied range of processes speculated to be responsible for observed decreases in current density.
-15,47
+The oriented immobilization of $H_2ase^{22,49-52}$ and FDH^{17,23,53,54} for DET on electrodes has been demonstrated, but the reasons for their activity loss are not fully understood and are commonly described as "film loss" to encompass a varied range of processes speculated to be responsible for observed decreases in current density.^{15,47}

-To understand the activity and stability of H2ase and FDH on electrodes, the exact nature of the binding of physisorbed redox enzymes on modified electrodes needs to be understood as rational design is one of the most promising means to provide the step change in activities necessary to allow enzymes to approach their maximum activities determined in solution.55 For example, protein binding to the modified electrodes is often assumed to be mainly governed by electrostatic interactions, yet additional non-covalent interactions such as hydrogen bonding (H-bonding), hydrophobic interactions, and van der Waals (vdW) interactions, which can exist in vivo with their respective redox partners, are less commonly investigated, and their net contribution to bioelectrocatalytic performance is not well known.
-53,56 Moreover, these interactions may be important for the effective immobilization of enzymes on surfaces and could provide a greater understanding of the nature and contribution of the multiple interactions present that are required to develop systems with better enzyme orientation, activity, and stability.
+To understand the activity and stability of H2ase and FDH on electrodes, the exact nature of the binding of physisorbed redox enzymes on modified electrodes needs to be understood as rational design is one of the most promising means to provide the step change in activities necessary to allow enzymes to approach their maximum activities determined in solution.55 For example, protein binding to the modified electrodes is often assumed to be mainly governed by electrostatic interactions, yet additional non-covalent interactions such as hydrogen bonding (H-bonding), hydrophobic interactions and van der Waals (vdW) interactions, which can exist in vivo with their respective redox partners, are less commonly investigated and their net contribution to bioelectrocatalytic performance is not well known.^{53,56} Moreover, these interactions may be important for the effective immobilization of enzymes on surfaces, and could provide a greater understanding of the nature and contribution of the multiple interactions present that are required to develop systems with better enzyme orientation, activity and stability.

-In this work, the non-covalent interactions that govern enzyme orientation, binding, activity, and stability at the enzyme-electrode interface were elucidated for $D\nu$ H H2ase and FDH.
-The influence of electrostatics and H-bonding on enzyme immobilization and orientation was probed on a range of SAM-Au electrodes using protein film voltammetry (PFV), chronoamperometry (CA), and electrochemical quartz crystal microbalance (E-QCM) analysis.
-Using rationally chosen SAMs, strong evidence for the presence and role of H-bonding interactions in protein stabilization, similar to those thought to exist in vivo, was observed at the enzyme-electrode interface, providing an insight into the approaches needed to improve redox enzyme performance on electrodes to allow them to approach their maximal rates. ^{25,87}
+In this work, the non-covalent interactions that govern enzyme orientation, binding, activity, and stability at the enzyme-electrode interface were elucidated for DvH H2ase and FDH.
+The influence of electrostatics and H-bonding on enzyme immobilization and orientation were probed on a range of SAM-Au electrodes using protein film voltammetry (PFV), chronoamperometry (CA) and electrochemical quartz crystal microbalance (E-QCM).
+By using rationally chosen SAMs, strong evidence for the presence and role of H-bonding interactions on protein stabilization, similar to those thought to exist in vivo, was observed at the enzyme-electrode interface for the first time, providing an insight into the approaches needed to improve redox enzyme performance on electrodes to allow them to approach their maximal rates that can be achieved in solution assays.^{25,57}

-■ RESULTS AND DISCUSSION
+RESULTS AND DISCUSSION

-Electrostatic Orientation on SAM-Modified Au Electrodes.
+Electrostatic orientation on SAM-modified Au electrodes

 First, SAM-modified Au electrodes were prepared by immersing a gold rotating disk electrode (RDE) (geometric area = 0.0314 cm2) in aqueous solutions of the relevant thiol (10 mM) overnight.
-Five SAMs were used to represent different charges and H-bonding abilities: 2-mercaptoethanol (2-ME°), 3-mercaptopropionate (3-MPA ̄), 2-dimethylammoniumethanethiol (2-DMAET+), 2-trimethylammoniumethanethiol (2-TMAET+), and 2-ammoniumethanethiol (2-AET+) (Figure 2a).
-At pH 6, according to their respective p K_a (Figure 2a), these thiols generate a surface charge denoted by their superscript.
-To confirm the assembly and net charge of thiol-based SAMs on gold, 2-AET+ was functionalized onto gold nanoparticles, and the pH-dependent charge was confirmed by zeta-potential measurements (Figure S1).
+Five SAMs were used to represent different charge and H-bonding ability: 2-mercaptoethanol (2-ME°), 3-mercaptopropionate (3-MPA-), 2-dimethylammoniumethanethiol (2-DMAET+), 2-trimethylammoniumethanethiol (2-TMAET+) and 2-ammoniumethanethiol (2-AET+) (Figure 2a).
+At pH 6, according to their respective pK_a (Figure 2a), these thiols generate a surface charge denoted by their superscript.^{21,58-62} To confirm the assembly and net charge of thiol-based SAMs on gold, 2-AET+ was functionalized onto gold nanoparticles and the pH-dependent charge confirmed by zeta-potential measurements (Figure S1).